-Expats moving to Angola often have a few concerns about living in this surprisingly expensive country.
+Newcomers in Angola usually have concerns about living in this surprisingly expensive country.
 Apart from the cost of living, safety and moving with children are often cited as potential issues.
 Read on for a round-up of common questions about moving to Angola.

 How safe is Angola for expats?

-Angola has made huge strides in recovering from its war-torn past, and the safety situation for expats has improved in recent years.
+The country has made huge strides in recovering from its war-torn past, and the safety situation for expats has improved in recent years.
 Petty crimes are the most pressing safety concern in Luanda, especially at night.
-Most expats live within the confines of secure compounds in Luanda and have a car and driver provided for them, which is the best option for getting around the city.
+Most expats live within the confines of secure compounds in the capital and have a car and driver provided for them, which is the most convenient method of getting around the city.

 Are there international schools in Angola?